July 8, 2015

 - Rectal bleeding

-Diverticulosis doesn't lead to cancer or polyps, but symptoms from the colon shouldn't be taken for granted or assumed to be from diverticulosis without discussing it with your clinician.
-If fever and abdominal pain occur, ALWAYS contact your clinician promptly.
+Diverticulosis doesn't lead to cancer or polyps, but symptoms related to colon health should not be taken lightly without discussing it with your clinician.
+If fever and abdominal pain occur, contact your clinician promptly.

 Screenings & Diagnostic Tests